openstack-archive/networking-vpp/README.rst

 What does it support?
 ~~~~~~~~~~~~~~~~~~~~~

-For now, assume it moves packets to where they need to go. unless
+For now, assume it moves packets to where they need to go, unless
 they're firewalled, in which case it doesn't.
 It also integrates
 properly with stock ML2 L3, DHCP and Metadata functionality.
 In the 17.01 release, we supported the ACL functionality added for VPP 17.01.